Building Links - Why It's Important and Who to Link With

 Link Building is Essential

-There are many ways in which one can build links (see my 103 methods to build links).
+There are many ways in which one can build links.
 First it's important to understand why it's important.
 Each link to you site counts as a vote.
 The more votes you have the higher (in principle) you will rank in the results.
 It is key to understand that not all links are equal.
 To put this into context.
 Let's assume you opened a business and wanted to get some references in which you were going to publish in your newsletter.

 Do you think that getting a celebrity or public figure to back your business would be the same as if you got a homeless person to back your plans?
 Some references will be worth more if they come from higher profile persons.
 The Internet works in the same way.
 Some sites have a higher profile than others in the same way that some sites will be more relevant to the keywords you are targeting.
 This is a key concept as you will get more benefit in acquiring links from these (relevant) sites than you would if it was from any old site you could get a link back on.